xulihang/BasicCAT-website/_posts/2025-02-23-align-text-with-audio.md

 * First, recognize the speech to get the timelines with the recognized words.
 * Then, align the recognized text with the existing text.
+* Finally, determining the alignment of the aligned text and the timelines based on the text length.

 The computer-aided video/audio translation tool [Silhouette](/silhouette/) is made for such a purpose.